Thermal maps help with the pāhoehoe challenge

 This past week, Kīlauea Volcano's summit lava lake

 entering the ocean near Kamokuna and surface breakouts downslope of Pu‘u ‘Ō‘ō.
+Widening cracks and slumping on the Kamokuna lava delta indicate its instability and potential for collapse.
 The 61g flows do not pose an immediate threat to nearby communities.

 Mauna Loa is not erupting.
 During the past week, small-magnitude earthquakes

-and upper Southwest Rift Zone, at depths less than 5 km (3 mi).
+and upper Southwest Rift Zone, primarily at depths less than 5 km (3 mi), with some additional deeper events (5–13 km, or 3–8 mi).
 GPS measurements continue to show deformation

 related to inflation of a magma reservoir